 Conclusion

 The Salvation Army, rooted in compassion, Christian faith, and a deep commitment to social justice, serves those in need through its mission.
 The organization continues to make a significant impact on individuals, families, and communities worldwide.
-Understanding and supporting the work of the Salvation Army not only provides hope and assistance to those in need but also contributes to the pursuit of a more equitable and just society.
+Understanding and supporting the work of the Salvation Army provides hope and assistance to those in need.
+Supporting the Salvation Army also contributes to the pursuit of a more equitable and just society.
 Individuals can actively engage with the Salvation Army and contribute to the transformative work it carries out every day.
 The Salvation Army believes that when all people work together, they can create a world where all have the opportunity to thrive.